Hell of the North Cotswolds

 You can choose on the day between a 100km route for experienced and fit riders and a 50km route for those who know just how tough the off-road Cotswold Hills can be.
 Alternatively you can ride a 75km route by following the 100km route to the Food Stop & then following the 50km to the finish.

 Printed route maps will be available at registration.
 Gpx routes will be made available to all registered riders in the week before the event.
 Routes will be marked by distinctive black & yellow HONC arrows

 Food & drink will be available all day at the start/finish from 07.30hr and there will also be a Food Stop at around the half way point of the 100km & 50km routes where food, water & toilets will be available.

-Car Parking, changing, toilets and showers will be available at the start at Winchcombe Community School & a back-up cycle recovery service will be provided.
+Car Parking, changing, toilets, showers & a bike wash will be available at the start at Winchcombe Community School & a back-up cycle recovery service will be provided.